AkshatJain481/KoinX_Backend_assignment/README.md

 ### **Features**

-- Logs the execution time in seconds to the console.
-- Runs every 10 seconds to fetch and store the cryptocurrency stats.
+- Every 2 hours, a background job that will fetch the current price in USD, market cap in USD and 24 hour change of 3 cryptocurrencies: Bitcoin, Matic, and Ethereum and store it in a database.
 - Uses the CoinGecko API for retrieving cryptocurrency data.
 - MongoDB is used to store the data.